Westley-Winks/oregon-food-insecurity/README.md

 - Unemployed people have higher food insecurity rates

 And with a much higher certainty:
-- Single mother households have much higher food insecurity rates
+- The food insecurity rate for all of Oregon in 2020 was about 9% - Single mother households have much higher food insecurity rates
 - Households with 5 or more people have higher food insecurity rates

 # Act